New York State Department of Corrections and Community Supervision: Age distribution

 The population of New York State's prison system is aging, as is the population of New York State and of the United States overall.
-The average age of incarcerated people in the New York State prison system is 40 years old, up from 36 years in 2008.
+The average age of incarcerated people in the New York State prison system is 40 years old as of 2021, up from 36 years old in 2008.
 The proportion of incarcerated people over age 50 in NYS DOCCS facilities is nearly 25% as of 2021, double the proportion in 2008.

 There are a number of causes of the shift towards an older population.
 These include legislation that prohibits sending children under 18 years old to adult prisons (Raise the Age law); declining rates of new incarcerations (which typically are among younger segments of the population); and population aging in the state, nationally, and globally.
 Another factor is the Rockefeller drug law reforms of 2009, which contributed to "significant declines in felony drug arrests, indictments on felony drug charges and prison commitments for felony drug crimes from 2010 through 2019."
 The reforms amended the mandatory sentencing laws that had been in place for drug-related crimes since 1973.